Hold is also useful if you want to change values for a particular line item without changing the overall total.

 - Right-click the cell.

-- Select Breakback from the dropdown menu, then select Release.
+- Select Breakback from the module context menu, then select Release.

 Hold works in the following way: